HigherOrderCO/Kind/DOCUMENTATION.md

 Move
 ----

-Since Formality expressions can be incompatible with some reductions strategies if they're not affine, sometimes you don't want to use an argument more than once.
+Since Formality expressions can be incompatible with some reductions strategies if they're not elementary (`ℰ`) or affine (`𝒜`), sometimes you don't want to use an argument more than once.
 For example, the function below uses `b` in different branches:

 ```haskell
 -- NonAffine.fm